Everything We Know About Little Big Town’s New Album, ‘The Breaker’

 12. “The Breaker”

 Little Big Town don’t have plans to head out on an extended city-to-city tour in 2017, but that doesn’t mean they won’t be performing live this year.
 On Nov.
-1, 2016, the group announced that they will begin a six-show residency at Nashville’s famed Ryman Auditorium on The Breaker‘s release date, Feb.
-24. The Little Big Town at the Mother Church residency will last through September.
+1, 2016, the group announced that they will begin a residency at Nashville’s famed Ryman Auditorium on The Breaker‘s release date, Feb.
+24. The Little Big Town at the Mother Church residency will last through, at least, November.

 More of 2017’s New Releases